SisodiyaAakash/Zybra-User-Management/README.md

 ## Acknowledgement

 This project was built as part of an exciting challenge provided by **Recruiter** from **Zybra Private Limited**.
 Thank you for this amazing learning opportunity!

+I've utilized almost everything and developed the project nearly same as outlined requirement provided by you via Whatsap as a URL of [Notion](https://nifty-stop-803.notion.site/Frontend-Developer-Task-162d498ae64d809ba441dfdb385b7347).

+There are few things that is not utilized due to time constraints and due to lack of my knowledge in those particular area like I've utilized Tailwind instead of Shadcn.

+Thanks & Regards,

 ---